Search for Dark Matter in 2HDMS at LHC and future Lepton Colliders: Collider analyses

 \subsubsection{$b\bar{b}$ Higgs associated production}

-We now turn to the associated production channel of Higgses with $b\bar{b}$, namely the \textbf{BBH} process for $\textbf{DM156}_\textbf{w95}$ with the heavy Higgs decaying invisibly into a pair of DM candidates.
+We now turn to the associated production channel of {Higgs bosons} with $b\bar{b}$, namely the BBH process for $\textbf{DM156}_\textbf{w95}$ with the heavy Higgs decaying invisibly into a pair of DM candidates.
 We estimate the matched cross-section for this process using Santander matching as discussed in the text.
 For $\textbf{DM156}_\textbf{w95}$, the heavy Higgs mass is 700 GeV and the DM mass is 156 GeV.
 The heavy Higgs decays to the DM pair with a branching ratio of 69\%.
 The high invisible branching ratio coupled with the large production cross-section may yield a significant number of signal events at the HL-LHC.
 We study the prospects of the final state $b\bar{b}$+MET at $\sqrt{s}=14$ TeV.
-Dominant SM backgrounds to this final state arise from $t\bar{t}, Z+$jets, $b\bar{b}Z, Z(\rightarrow \nu \bar{\nu})h, Z(\rightarrow b \bar{b})Z(\rightarrow \nu \bar{\nu})$ and $ b\bar{b}\nu\bar{\nu}$.
+Dominant SM backgrounds to this final state arise from $t\bar{t}, Z+$jets, $b\bar{b}Z, Z(\rightarrow \nu \bar{\nu})h$, {semi-leptonic} $Z(\rightarrow b \bar{b})Z(\rightarrow \nu \bar{\nu})$ and $ b\bar{b}\nu\bar{\nu}$.
 We generate the dominant SM backgrounds with a MET cut of 100 GeV to tame the production cross-section.
-We present in Fig.~\ref{fig:mbblhc} the distribution for the invariant mass of the two b jets in the final state, $M(b_1b_2)$.
-While the SM backgrounds from Higgs and Z typically have a peak at lower values of $M(b_1b_2)$ the signal has a longer tail.
+We present in Fig.~\ref{fig:mbblhc} the distribution for the invariant mass of the two $b$-jets in the final state, $M(b_1b_2)$.
+While the SM backgrounds from Higgs and $Z$ typically have a peak at lower values of $M(b_1b_2)$ the signal has a longer tail.
 Keeping this in mind, we utilize the following \textbf{E1-E4} to separate the signal from the background. \begin{itemize} \item \textbf{E1}: The final state consists of two b jets and no photons or leptons.
-We demand $\Delta R(b_1,b_2)>0.4$, $p_T(b_1)>150$ GeV and $p_T(b_2)>100$ GeV. \item \textbf{E2}: We demand a large missing transverse momenta (MET) $\slashed{E}_T>200$ GeV to reduce SM background. \item \textbf{E3}: We demand the invariant mass of the $b\bar{b}$ pair (as seen in Fig.~\ref{fig:mbblhc}) is outside the $Z$ (76 GeV $< M(b\bar{b})<105$ GeV) or SM Higgs mass window (115 GeV $< M(b\bar{b})<135$ GeV) to remove background contributions from on-shell Z or Higgs bosons. \item \textbf{E4}: Further, we demand $ M(b\bar{b})>200$ GeV to reduce SM background contributions. \end{itemize}
+We demand $\Delta R(b_1,b_2)>0.4$, $p_T(b_1)>150$ GeV and $p_T(b_2)>100$ GeV. \item \textbf{E2}: We demand a large missing transverse momenta (MET) $\slashed{E}_T>200$ GeV to reduce SM background. \item {\textbf{E3}: We demand $ M(b\bar{b})>200$ GeV to reduce SM background contributions.} \end{itemize}

 In Table~\ref{tab:bbh2}, we present the cross sections after imposing the cuts for the BBH channel for $\textbf{DM156}_\textbf{w95}$ and the dominant SM background after applying the cuts.

 We observe that the matched BBH channel for $\textbf{DM156}_\textbf{w95}$ at the LHC has a significance $\sim 2.65 \sigma$ at leading order at the HL-LHC.
 Using higher-order K-factor of 1.94 for $t\bar{t}$ to match the predicted cross-section at $\sqrt{s}$ 14 TeV~\cite{Czakon:2011xx}, 1.76 for $b\bar{b}Z$~\cite{Alwall:2014hca} and $b\bar{b}\nu\bar{\nu}$ and an approximate K-factor of 1.2 for the processes $Z+j$ and $hZ$ we obtain the total background cross-section of $\sim 100$ fb which reduces the signal significance to 1.95 $\sigma$ for leading order signal cross-section.
 Thus, we observe that while GGF and VBF are popular channels for heavy Higgs searches, BBH also is a competitive channel compared to VBF at HL-LHC as is the case here for $\textbf{DM156}_{w95}$.